spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-availability-notification-feature.md

 {% info_block warningBox "Verification" %}

-To verify that `AvailabilityNotificationSubscriptionMailTypePlugin`, `AvailabilityNotificationUnsubscribedMailTypePlugin` and `AvailabilityNotificationMailTypePlugin` are working:
+To verify that `AvailabilityNotificationSubscriptionMailTypePlugin`, `AvailabilityNotificationUnsubscribedMailTypePlugin`, and `AvailabilityNotificationMailTypePlugin` are working:
 1. Add a new product.
 2. On YVES, as a customer, subscribe to its availability notifications.
 3. Switch the availability status of the product several times.
-4. Check your mailbox for the emails about the product's status being switched to available and unavailable.
+4. Check your mailbox for emails about the product's status being switched to available and unavailable.

 {% endinfo_block %}